-I’m a big fan of sector ETFs.
-They give you the ability to gain exposure to an industry without having to corner the market on every company’s stock that trades in that sector.
-So for example, if you wanted to invest in the steel industry, you could buy a steel ETF instead of making multiple trades collecting shares of steel companies in your portfolio.
+Sector exchange-traded funds (ETFs) offer investors the ability to gain exposure to an industry without having to corner the market on every company’s stock that trades in that sector.
+So, for example, if you wanted to invest in the steel industry, you could buy a steel ETF instead of making multiple trades to collect shares of steel companies in your portfolio.
 ETFs also come with certain tax benefits.

-So for those reasons, I am a proponent of buying a steel ETF (if that is your target sector).
+For those reasons, it can be more beneficial to buy a steel ETF, if that is your target sector.
 With one trade, you get instant exposure to the industry and you save on commissions.

-There are downsides to this strategy, you are limited to the companies in the fund and if there is a lack of trading volume, there is the chance the ETF could close down.
-However, you would still get your market value.
-But the other downside is that there are not many options for steel ETFs.
-In fact, currently, there are only two.
-Update February 25th, 2016: PSTL has been delisted, so the only actively traded steel ETF on the market is SLX
+There are downsides to this strategy.
+You are limited to the companies in the fund.
+The ETF could shut down because of a lack of trading volume, although you would still get your market value.
+The other downside is the limited options available.
+The only actively traded steel ETF on the market as of September 2021 is SLX.

-So if you agree and want to use a steel ETF to diversify your portfolio, hedge certain risk, or just target an opportunity in the steel industry, then you are going to want to research these two steel ETFs.
+If you want to use a steel ETF to diversify your portfolio, hedge certain risk, or just target an opportunity in the steel industry, researching SLX should be your next step.

 SLX - Market Vectors Steel ETF

 This steel ETF from Van Eck Global also tracks the NYSE Arca Steel Index.
 Some of its top holdings include Rio Tinto, ArcelorMittal, Vale and Posco.
 It has been around since October 2006 and also has listed options (calls and puts).